Beyond Waste Evanston

 - Bring a reusable mug to your favorite coffee shop

-- Favor less-packaged items
+- Favor items with less packaging

 - Buy second-hand or borrow from friends